-- Over the last few years there has been an increasing number of reports of people with type 2 diabetes who are taking these medications developing severe acidosis requiring ICU/HDU admission during the peri-operative period. - SGLT2i carry a small but definite risk of severe diabetic ketoacidosis (DKA), which may be associated with near-normal or only mildly elevated blood glucose levels (i.e. 'euglycaemic' ketoacidosis [euDKA]); therefore, a normal or only modestly elevated plasma glucose level does not exclude the diagnosis. - The risk is increased if the patient has been fasting or has very restricted dietary (especially carbohydrate) intake, has undergone bowel preparation and/or a surgical procedure, is dehydrated or has an intercurrent illness such as active infection. - Blood ketone testing is strongly recommended to detect and monitor DKA as urine ketone testing may be unreliable. - It should be noted that ketone levels may be elevated in patients undergoing colonoscopy due to the decreased carbohydrate intake during the preparation for colonoscopy, even in people who are not administered SGLT2 inhibitors.
-In people with and without type 2 diabetes and not taking SGLT2i, ketone levels up to 1.7 mmol/L have been reported in the absence of acidosis.
+- Over the last few years there has been an increasing number of reports of people with type 2 diabetes who are taking these medications developing severe acidosis requiring ICU/HDU admission during the peri-operative period. - SGLT2i carry a small but definite risk of severe diabetic ketoacidosis (DKA), which may be associated with near-normal or only mildly elevated blood glucose levels (i.e. 'euglycaemic' ketoacidosis [euDKA]); therefore, a normal or only modestly elevated plasma glucose level does not exclude the diagnosis. - The risk is increased if the person with diabetes has been fasting or has very restricted dietary (especially carbohydrate) intake, has undergone bowel preparation and/or a surgical procedure, is dehydrated or has an intercurrent illness such as active infection. - Blood ketone testing is strongly recommended to detect and monitor DKA as urine ketone testing may be unreliable. - It should be noted that ketone levels may be elevated in a person with diabetes undergoing colonoscopy due to the decreased carbohydrate intake during the preparation for colonoscopy, even in people who are not administered SGLT2i.
+In people with and without type 2 diabetes and not taking SGLT2i, ketone levels up to 1.7 mmol/L have been reported in the absence of acidosis. - At present, as there have been no reports of DKA in a person taking SGLT2i that does not have diabetes; SGLT2i should not be discontinued in this situation.

-Clinicians should consider DKA/euDKA in patients taking SGLT2i who have one or more of:
+Clinicians should consider DKA/euDKA in a person with diabetes taking SGLT2i who has one or more of: